siwells/dataset_moral.maze/README.md

 dataset_moral.maze
 ==================

-A dataset of dialogue data drawn from the BBC Radio 4 Moral Maze discussion show
+A dataset of dialogue data drawn from the BBC Radio 4 Moral Maze discussion show.

+The Project web pages are located at: http://siwells.github.io/dataset_moral.maze/

 Cleaning Process: